 ALOHA Organic Plant-Based Protein Bars offer a balanced nutrient ratio of carbs, protein, and fat.

-You can find these paleo-friendly bars in three flavors — peanut butter chocolate chip, caramel sea salt, and chocolate fudge brownie.
-They’re also vegan, USDA-certified organic, non-GMO, and gluten-, soy-, and dairy-free.
+You can find these paleo-friendly bars in multiple flavors.
+They’re also vegan, U.S. Department of Agriculture (USDA) certified organic, non-GMO, and gluten-, soy-, and dairy-free.

 However, given their low calorie count, try to pair them with some high quality carb and protein sources like Greek yogurt, hummus, or edamame to increase your meal’s nutritional value.

 Here’s the nutrition information for the peanut butter chocolate chip bar: